The Pain Of Overspending Money Is Very Real and How To Avoid It

 The pain of overspending money and spending habits

-There are cultural spending habits and spending habits that are an accumulation of rules people establish during life.
+Cultural spending habits and spending habits are an accumulation of rules people establish during life.
 Most people are wired to spend the least possible on goods and services.

 For example, I like to spend mid-level prices on items.

-When the store employee looks into the computer to match new tires or a new battery for my car I always select the mid-level price.
-Not the least expensive and not the most expensive.
+When the store employee looks into the computer to match new tires or a new battery for my car, I always select the mid-level price.
+Not the least expensive and not the most costly.

 I don’t know why.
 It just became a rule of mine.

-Most people have a host of similar rules when It comes to spending money.
-Some people never buy high-end items while others prefer to buy high-end items.
+Most people have similar rules when it comes to spending money.
+Some never buy high-end items, while others prefer to purchase them.

-No matter the spending rules people choose to live by they still manage to experience the pain of overspending money from time to time.
+No matter the spending rules people choose to live by, they still experience the pain of overspending money from time to time.

 The pain of overspending money and understanding what happens in your brain

-Spending money to acquire the things we like actually triggers the release of the feel-good hormone called dopamine.
+Spending money to acquire the things we like triggers the release of the feel-good hormone dopamine.
 What is dopamine?

 .